MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/tools/analyze-service-calls.md

 ms.localizationpriority: medium
 ---

+# Trace Analyzer for reviewing service calls

-# Xbox Live Trace Analyzer
+The Xbox Live Trace Analyzer reviews the service calls made by a title.

-The Xbox Live Services API allows you to capture all service calls and then analyze them offline for any violations in calling patterns.
+The Xbox Live Services API allows you to capture all service calls, so that the Trace Analyzer can analyze the service calls offline.
+The *Xbox Live Trace Analyzer* is an offline analysis tool, to find any violations in calling patterns.

 Service call tracing can be activated by using functionality available in the **xbtrace** command line tool, or through protocol activation for more advanced scenarios.
 Activating service call tracking directly from title code is also supported.

-The offline analysis tool, called the Xbox Live Trace Analyzer (**XBLTraceAnalyzer.exe**) can be found as part of the Xbox Live Tools package from [https://aka.ms/xboxliveuwptools](https://aka.ms/xboxliveuwptools).
+The Trace Analyzer (**XBLTraceAnalyzer.exe**) can be found as part of the Xbox Live Tools package from [https://aka.ms/xboxliveuwptools](https://aka.ms/xboxliveuwptools).

 ## Gather logs and analyze the service calls